EagleW/EagleW.github.io/_pages/publications.md

 ### 2026

-Powering Agents with Generative AI: A Research Agenda for Generative Agent-Based Models Philippe J. Giabbanelli, Hamdi Kavak, Samarth Swarup, **Qingyun Wang**. in e 2026 Winter Simulation Conference
+Powering Agents with Generative AI: A Research Agenda for Generative Agent-Based Models Philippe J. Giabbanelli, Hamdi Kavak, Samarth Swarup, **Qingyun Wang**. in 2026 Winter Simulation Conference

 **[When to Think, When to Speak: Learning Disclosure Policies for Large Language Model Reasoning](https://arxiv.org/abs/2605.03314)** <br>